 So, we now have a nice and linear history on our feature branch, and we are almost ready to submit the feature branch for review.

 Review the diff

 The next good practice to follow before submitting a merge request is to review the diff which results from your changes.
 When doing so, you should check that you are only submitting changes which concern the feature you are building.
 You should take care not to mix these changes with unrelated ones, say dependency updates or code formatting, which will make it harder for reviewers to understand what’s going on.
 If it is not possible to separate the relevant from the unrelated changes, this is a clear sign, that you are overloading your pull request.

 Clean up the commit history

 Another good practice is cleaning up the commit history of the feature branch.
 Your reviewers should be able to use the commit history to help them understand the reason for specific changes.
 Therefore, your feature branch should not contain commits which resulted from trial and error and from changes which are made irrelevant by later commits.
 But how can we clean up the commit history in hindsight?
-Once again the rebase command comes in handy, this time rebasing the feature branch on itself.
+Once again, the rebase command is helpful, this time rebasing the feature branch on itself.

 Considering our example again, we see that the commit history on our feature branch currently contains three commits concerning the planet Saturn:

 * 21fdccb Removed some wrong information about planet Saturn * 6d5b293 Add some more information on Saturn that I had forgotten before * 1abfa9f Add information on the planet Saturn

 It seems that we took at few steps back and forth when making those changes, but those steps are irrelevant for the reviewer, so we want to squash them all into just one commit.
 We do this using the following command for starting an interactive rebase on the feature branch: